damirlj/modern_cpp_tutorials/README.md

 };
 ```
 Appealing characteristic of std::tuple, is that it's fixed-size heterogenous data structure – it can hold different data types.
-We can write a generic class, with variadic number of parameters, stored into tuple by reference.
+We can write a generic class, with variadic number of parameters, stored into tuple as lvalue references.
-To do that, we use std::tie() call
+To do that, we use *std::tie()* call

 ```
     template <class T, class = void>